-In the event of a position vacancy, with the exception of a vacancy of the Self-Management Regional Coordinator, the Subrecipient shall fill the position within 60 days.
-Subrecipient shall develop and provide to the State within 15 days of becoming aware of the vacancy a contingency plan for covering the position's responsibilities until it is filled.
+In the event of a position vacancy, the Subrecipient shall attempt to fill the position within 60 days and shall develop and provide to the State within 15 days of becoming aware of the vacancy a contingency plan for covering responsibilities in the interim.
 The contingency plan shall be subject to the approval of the State.
 Nothing in this agreement is intended to alter or modify the hiring policies of the Subrecipient.
-The State reserves the right to issue recommendations to the Subrecipient during the interviewing process based upon State and ACO review of resumes and the interview process.
+The State reserves the right to issue recommendations to the Subrecipient during the interviewing process based upon State review of resumes and the interview process.
 The Subrecipient shall not make an offer of employment using funds under this agreement without first obtaining approval of the State.